-Top 3 Home Inspection Issues in Los Angeles County Found by the General Inspector
+Top 3 Home Inspection Issues in Los Angeles County Found the Buyer’s General Inspector

 Defective plumbing can manifest itself in several different ways: leaks, clogs and restricted water flow.